- Eleusinian (adj.)

 - elixir (n.)

-- mid-13c., from Medieval Latin elixir "philosopher's stone," believed by alchemists to transmute baser metals into gold and/or to cure diseases and prolong life, from Arabic al-iksir, probably from late Greek xerion "powder for drying wounds," from xeros "dry" (see xerasia).
+- mid-13c., from Medieval Latin elixir "philosopher's stone," believed by alchemists to transmute baser metals into gold and/or to cure diseases and prolong life, from Arabic al-iksir "the philosopher's stone," probably from late Greek xerion "powder for drying wounds," from xeros "dry" (see xerasia).
+Later in medical use for "a tincture with more than one base."
 General sense of "strong tonic" is 1590s; used for quack medicines from at least 1630s.

 - Elizabethan (adj.)